cristianocaon/ttu-adv-os-runtime-profiling/README.md

 1. Clone this repository to your local environment: `git clone https://github.com/cristianocaon/AOS_project.caon.git`

-2. Change directory to the repository: `cd aos_project`.
+2. Change directory to the repository: `cd AOS_project.caon`.

 3. If applicable, download the dependencies mentioned below.